wovo/hwpy/servers/readme.md

 Notes:
 - a maximum of 32 pins can be used this way
-- pin numbering for Arduino servers is the arduino dN numbering
+- pin numbering for Arduino servers is the Arduino dN numbering, but better use the d2 .. constants
 - d0 & d1 can't be used (used by the serial communication),
    pin value 0 => pin d2
-- only GPIO supported (no A/D), but the analog pins are available as d14...)
+- only GPIO supported (no A/D), but the analog pins are available
 - the server doesn't do any checking

 You will need bmptk, hwlib, and an ARM GCC compiler to